 He will lower his head while looking at you; he may start a little rooster dance – attack is imminent, be ready.

 Your rooster might try to bring you presents – very sweet, but he only does this for subordinate hens, beware.

 The silent stealthy running up behind you, stopping and staring at you.

-How to Train Your Rooster to Be ‘Nice’
+How to Train Your Aggressive Rooster to Be ‘Nice’

 Ideas on training roosters are many, some good and bad, and plenty of dubious ideas abound on the internet.

 I have read of roosters being booted around the yard, having their spurs cut off, and other little horrors visited upon them – this is abuse.
-Please do not do this to your roosters.
-If you feel the need to cull him, please do so in a humane way.
+Would you please not do this to your roosters?
+If you feel the need to call him, please do so in a humane way.

 When moving around your flock, your movements should be deliberate and fairly slow-paced.